linnovate/learn-mean/README.md

 learn-mean
 ==========

-learn mean is used for source rellevent for learn.mean.io
+learn mean is used for source relevant for learn.mean.io

 ## Get your angry eyebrows ready.
 MEAN.io Tutorial coming soon.